 Noise reduction: Active noise reduction is a technique for blocking unwanted noise from the surroundings.
 The headphones create sounds that disturb the sound waves from the outside so they never reach your ears.
 Noise reduction may in some cases cause the user to feel a certain discomfort.
 Try them out in a shop before buying to see how you are affected.

 Wireless or wired: Wireless headphones use built-in batteries and Bluetooth connectivity to an audio source and are often used in combination with noise reduction.
 They often produce poorer audio quality compared to wired headphones, but in return, no external headphone amplifier is required, as it’s already built into the headphones.
 Some models can switch between wireless and wired usage.

-Light or heavy to power: All headphones have some resistance to the electricity flowing through them.
+Low or high impedance: All headphones have some resistance to the electricity flowing through them.
 The higher the resistance, or impedance, the higher the power demand to deliver high audio levels.
 High-impedance headphones may need a headphone amplifier to work well.
 Low-impedance headphones often work well without an additional amplifier.

 Microphone: With a microphone, you can use the headphones for calls or games when you need to communicate with others.
 Most in-ear headphones have built-in microphones, as they are often intended for use with a mobile phone, while over and in-ear headphones often lack this feature as they are designed for music only.

 Stereo or surround: Music-only headphones use only two audio channels for the left or right pad respectively.
 Headphones for gaming use many more channels so that you can hear what direction the sound comes from, for example from the front or from the side.
 Some models use simulated surround sound that tricks the ears to believe that the sound comes from a specific point, others have multiple speaker elements placed in the pads for a more accurate sound image.